vmware/vic/tests/manual-test-cases/Group5-Functional-Tests/5-22-NFS-Volume.md

 3. Deploy VIC appliance to an ESX and use fake NFS mount point
 4. Deploy VIC appliance to an ESX and use valid NFS mount point
 5. Issue docker volume create using no name for the volume (unnamed) on VolumeStore=nfsVolumeStore (NFS volume)
-6. Run docker mount on container using unnamed volume, run docker wait, then docker rm on temp container
+6. Issue docker run -v using unnamed volume and the mount command, run docker wait, then docker rm on container
 7. Issue docker volume create --name=nfs_default_%{VCH-NAME} on VolumeStore=nfsVolumeStore (NFS volume)
-8. Run docker mount on container using named volume, run docker wait, then docker rm on temp container
+8. Issue docker run -v using unnamed volume and the mount command, run docker wait, then docker rm on container
 9. Issue docker volume create on unnamed volume
 10. Issue docker volume create on named volume
 11. Issue docker volume create --name="test!@\#$%^&*()"